feld-m/case-senior-tableau-developer/README.md

 ### What we’ll be evaluating your submissions on

-1. Your work is accurate, easy to read & interpret and shows tendency for reusability & maintainability
+1. Your work is accurate, easy to read, follow & interpret and shows tendency for reusability & maintainability
 2. Your work follows general best data visualisation practices, e.g., appropriate chart types, suitable dashboard structure
 3. Your work considers the business / data at hand and the likely requirements of the stakeholder